KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 -  `string hiding`: the hiding mode of the panel, one of "none" (for no hiding), "autohide", "windowscover" or "windowsbelow"
--  `string alignment`: right, left or center alignment of the panel (for vertical panels, right corrsponds to top and left to bottom)
+-  `string alignment`: right, left or center alignment of the panel (for vertical panels, right corresponds to top and left to bottom)
 -  `string location`: returns the location of the activity (only relevant for Panels); valid values include "top", "bottom", "left", "right" and "floating"